magdziarek/oztrack/readme.md

 ZoaTrack can be compiled from source into a WAR file by running `mvn package`.

 The WAR file can be run using any Java Servlet container.

+We can deploy as ROOT.war.
+In this case, we don't need to modify oztrack.conf for Apache proxy.

 Alternatively, it can be run as a normal Java application via the `org.oztrack.app.OzTrackJettyServer` class.